carlreid/diffopotamus/README.md

 - **Side by Side** - Classic split-screen action
 - **Overlay with Slider** - Swipe to reveal like a magic trick
 - **Overlay Blending** - Fade between images like a smooth operator
-- **Pixel Diff** - Highlight every tiny difference like a forensic expert

 **🎯 Easy as Pie (Hippo Pie?)**
 We believe comparing images should be fun, not a chore that makes you want to hibernate.
 Our API is as friendly as a baby hippo, making integration smoother than a hippo sliding into water.